Hunt3rr01/OverTheWire-writeup/Bandit/README.md

 We are ready to go further.

 ## Level 4 -> Level 5
 This time we have to find file containing password.
-There are several files, and description says that we will find credentials in the unly human-readable file.
+There are several files, and description says that we will find credentials in the only human-readable file.
 Humans can read text, so we are looking for text file, right?
 Use "file" command to find out what is type of specific file.
 Do you have to do it for every file?
 No, you can use * to check all files at once.
 Remember to use './'!
 There is one ASCII text file, and thats our password.